wolfpackthatcodes/typescript-http-client/README.md

 #### Headers

-You can add multiple Headers to the request by using the `withHeaders` method.
+You can add multiple headers to the request by using the `withHeaders` method.
 The `withHeaders` method accepts an object of key / value pairs:

 ```typescript
 import { HttpClient } from '@wolfpackthatcodes/http-client';